 Manuel "Manu" is well respected within the America’s Cup community of designers and builders for his meticulous and innovative approach.
 His specialty is constructing foils and appendages.
 Manu manages the construction of CNC machined composite molds and has extensive experience working with autoclave cured carbon pre-preg, aluminum, Kevlar, phenolic and ceramic cores.
 Before joining the FFC team, Manu worked for Oracle Team USA constructing multihulls for the last four America's Cup Campaigns.

-Tomas "Tommy" Gonzalez is a passionate sailor with well over 150,000 miles of ocean sailing experience on high performance multihulls.
-In 2001, Tommy placed third in the Jules Verne around the world sailing race on the catamaran TEAM ADVENTURE, captained by Cam Lewis.
-Tommy is also an experienced project manager, overseeing the design and construction of several large high-performance multihulls such as “Sunshine,” a 90-foot carbon catamaran built in 2010.
+Tomas "Tommy" Gonzalez is a passionate sailor with well over 150,000 nm of ocean sailing experience on high performance multihulls.
+In 2001, he was Team Adventure’s boat captain (115’ Multiplast built by Jilles Ollier).
+Tommy is also an experienced project manager, overseeing the design and construction of several large high-performance multihulls such as “Sunshine,” a GB 90’ carbon catamaran launched in 2010.

 Wolfgang Chamberlain has over two decades of professional boatbuilding experience.
 A veteran of five America’s Cup campaigns including two victories with Oracle Racing, Wolfgang was also involved in the construction of the VO70 Il Mostro, and the 100’ VPLP designed Comanche.